Chefs Notes

 Stop what you are doing and make these immediately.
 They are thick, golden, and ridiculously fluffy without being heavy.

-The applesauce replaces the dairy here, making them perfect for anyone who is lactose intolerant but still wants that plush texture.
+The applesauce replaces the dairy here, making them great for anyone who is lactose intolerant but still wants that plush texture.
 You just whisk flour, spices, and your applesauce wet mix before frying.

 My family requests these every single Sunday.
 Serving them with warm maple syrup is non-negotiable in our house.